Arabuko-Sokoke Schools and Ecotourism Scheme

 Turtle Bay Beach Club in Watamu has played an important role in the support of the scheme through raising funds for bursaries.
 Several other hotels send their guests to visit the bird hide at Mida and encourage donations.

 One of the major projects has been the construction of a 260 metre suspended walkway situated some 20 km south of Malindi, towards Mombasa.
 The walkway meanders through the mangrove forest at Mida to a bird-hide which looks out over Mida Creek.
 The boardwalk was launched in July 2003 and over 4,000 international and local tourists use it per year.
-The proceeds from visitors have contributed to the ASSETS bursaries which, by December 2010 had supported 378 local children to attend secondary school.
-These children are attending or have attended over 30 different secondary schools around the country, including one of the top national schools in Nairobi.
+The proceeds from visitors have contributed to the ASSETS bursaries.
+To date, ASSETS supports up to 10 schools and the beneficiaries are attending or have attended over 30 different secondary schools around the country, including one of the top national schools in Nairobi.
 A good number of ASSETS beneficiaries have managed to graduate and get jobs as teachers, in the hotel industry, police force, IT etc.

 This film introduces ASSETS (Arabuko-Sokoke Schools and Ecotourism Scheme) as a best practice holistic approach to tackling forest conservation.